voideditor/void/VOID_CODEBASE_GUIDE.md

 ### Terminology

-Here is some important terminology you should know if you're working inside VSCode:
+Here's some terminology you might want to know about when working inside VSCode:
 - An **Editor** is the thing that you type your code in.
 If you have 10 tabs open, that's just one editor!
 Editors contain tabs (or "models").
 - A **Model** is an internal representation of a file's contents.
 It's shared between editors (for example, if you press `Cmd+\` to make a new editor, then the model of a file like `A.ts` is shared between them.
 Two editors, one model.
 That's how changes sync.).
 - Each model has a **URI** it represents, like `/Users/.../my_file.txt`.
 (A URI or "resource" is generally just a path).